 The church is people because that’s who Jesus came for—people.
 People like you—people like me.
 He didn’t give his life for the building or the grounds.
-He gave his life, as john reminds us, for the world and its people—all its people—not just those who identify with the church.
+He gave his life, as John reminds us, for the world and its people—all its people—not just those who identify with the church.

-If you are without a home church, if you are new to Charlotte, or if you are just browsing, we invite you to worship and share in our ministry to family, community and world.
+If you are without a home church, if you are new to Charlotte, or if you are just browsing, we invite you to worship and share in our ministry to family, the community and the world.